 I've been pretty successful in reinventing myself in widowhood.
 I find there are advantages to living alone.
 For one thing, I can eat what I want, when I want.
 I don't cook as much as I used to, which is a pity in a way, since I always loved to cook.
 But cooking for one, and then cleaning up the kitchen, seems an awful lot of trouble.
 I've learned to love Lean Cuisine!
-The cats, all five of them, are doing fine.
-Ginger, the only one allowed outside, surprised me by coming home one day this summer wearing a collar.
-I attached a note to it, and got a phone call from a nice lady about four blocks away.
-She and her husband have been feeding Ginger for three years!
-That little rat has been two-timing me.
+I only have one cat now, and Ginger is doing fine.
+He surprised me by coming home one day a few summers ago wearing a collar.
+I attached a note to the collar, and got a phone call from a nice lady about four blocks away.
+She and her husband had been feeding Ginger for three years!
+That little rat had been two-timing me.
 It explains why he was getting fat on a diet (I thought) of Iams dry food.
-He's been in all this awful winter, and bitterly complains about his restricted diet.
+Ginger stays inside most days now, but still complains about his restricted diet.

 Winner of the Agatha Award for Best First Novel (1995)